kadimetla/doc-adk-training/training/module22-state-and-memory/lab.md

     *   **Note on Persistence:** The default `InMemorySessionService` used in development will lose `user:` and `app:` state if the `adk web` server is restarted.
 For true persistence, a database-backed `SessionService` would be required.
     *   Start a new session (refresh the page) and verify that your preferences were remembered but the current lesson topic was forgotten.

+### Bonus Challenge: Dynamic Instructions

+Did you notice the `app:course_version` in Step 3?
+Try to modify your `root_agent` instruction to include:
+`"You are a personalized learning tutor (Course Version {app:course_version?}) ..."`

+This demonstrates **Instruction Injection**, where the ADK automatically replaces `{key}` placeholders with values from the state before sending the prompt to the LLM.
+The `?` makes it optional, so it won't crash if the state key is missing!

 ### Having Trouble?

 If you get stuck, you can find the complete, working code in the `lab-solution.md` file.